GalalHamoudy/obsidian/INE Security/eCIR.md

 - **T1106** (Execution via API)

 **Conclusion:** Event ID 1 is a goldmine for detecting malicious activity.
 SOC analysts should **filter for anomalies** in `Image`, `CommandLine`, and `ParentProcess` fields to uncover threats.

-Would you like a sample query (Splunk, KQL, Sigma) for hunting? 🚠️